Probe finds new defects after Mexico City metro crash

-MEXICO CITY, June 17 (Reuters) - The Civil Engineering Corps of Mexico said on Thursday that after a physical inspection of the Mexico City metro line that suffered a deadly collapse last month it found evidence of other deficiencies and vulnerabilities that require further analysis.
+MEXICO CITY (Reuters) - The Civil Engineering Corps of Mexico said on Thursday that after a physical inspection of the Mexico City metro line that suffered a deadly collapse last month it found evidence of other deficiencies and vulnerabilities that require further analysis.

 “Deficiencies and vulnerabilities were detected that require further study,” said Bernardo Gomez, coordinator of the corps’ structural safety technical committee.